ramyasathiya/MODULE5/Ex4.md

 ## Algorithm:
 Start the program.

 Declare a stack of type char.

-Read five character elements from the user.
+Read five character elements from the user

 Insert each element into the stack using push().

 Display the elements of the stack by popping them one by one until the stack becomes empty.

 Stop the program.
 ## Program:
 ```